PDXIII/pdxiii.github.io/_posts/2016-05-02-Custom-Tab-View.md

 categories: update
 ---

-Recently, I had the chance to applied for a job as ui designer and  creative coder at a SAAS start up.
+Recently, I had the chance to apply for a job as ui designer and  creative coder at a SAAS start up.
 Instead of an long interview and asking for my diploma, the head of design gave my the opportunity to proof my design and coding skills in a small challenge.